 What about a “Christian” rock band?

-I was in this band with a man who I cherish more than any other friend on this planet.
+I was in this band with a man who has been my best friend since 1999.
 This man’s name is Douglas.
 Now at the time of this band, he was not saved.
 Not even close, very evil, very lost.

 But, Douglas calls me up one night after a failed Christian band experience of his own and asks me “How would you like to start a Christian Rock band?”
 My heart leaped at the idea of it.
 “Absolutely” was my response.
 Yet I didn’t know exactly why.
 I just knew deep down that it was the right choice.
 That decision was a turning point for me and birthed the beginning of my REAL relationship with God.
 The name of the band was Driven Beyond and God used it for a few years to reach the youth in my hometown area.